 Call for Papers

-Call for young researchers: moderators for industry sessions
+Call for young researchers as moderators for industry sessions

-For WOIC 2019, we are looking for 12 young researchers (PhD students or recently graduated) who will act as moderators of problem-solving sessions for current challenges that will be presented by selected firms and discussed by a team of academics and practitioner.
+For WOIC 2020, we are looking for 12 young researchers (PhD students or recently graduated) who will act as moderators of problem-solving sessions for current challenges that will be presented by selected firms and discussed by a team of academics and practitioner.
 Each moderator will receive a Certificate of Completion signed by Professor Henry Chesbrough and be involved in writing one section of the industry white paper.
-If you are interested in applying, please indicate this during the submission of your extended abstract or full paper or send an email to Sea Matilda Bez (email@example.com).
+If you are interested in applying, please indicate this during the submission of your extended abstract or full paper or send a message on LinkedIn to Serena Flammini and Chiara de Marco.